feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 ### Where To Eat?

 We will analyze food service inspection data for the city of Durham.
-We want to answer the following questions, mainly for Food Service inspections:

-1. What is the average score for inspections from the year 2000 onward?
-2. What is the average score by year for inspections from 2000 onward?
-3. How many inspections do we have total?
-4. How many inspections by year for inspections from 2000 onward?
-5. How many inspections by report area do we have from 2000 onward?
-6. What is the average inspection score for Mobile Food versus Food Service from 2008 onward?
+We want to answer a number of questions about this data, including average scores and splits between classic restaurants and food trucks.

 ---?image=presentation/assets/background/demo.jpg&size=cover&opacity=15